-Applying for Social Security Disability Benefits?
+Applying for Social Security Disability Benefits in Washington, DC?

 Get the help you need from the start.

 When you apply on your own for Social Security disability benefits, you're asked to provide many pages of answers and documentation.
 Even a minor mistake can jeopardize your chance of winning benefits, and you may not be able to correct your mistake later on.
 It's extremely important that any forms you receive are filled our accurately.
 Mathis & Mathis Disability Advocates can help with that.

 Social Security considers you disabled under their rules if: